2007–08 Buffalo Sabres season: Regular season

 On December 22, the Sabres won their first shootout victory of the season on the road in Philadelphia against the Philadelphia Flyers.
 Thomas Vanek scored with 7.2 seconds left in the third period, beating former Sabres goaltender Martin Biron from the right circle to force overtime, and Ales Kotalik of the Sabres scored the only shootout goal to provide the Sabres with a win, adding to their total with six victories in a row.

 On January 18, 2008, the Sabres defeated the Atlanta Thrashers at home by a score of 10–1.
 Derek Roy and Drew Stafford each had a hat-trick.
 It was the first time that an NHL team had scored 10 goals in a regular season game since January 4, 2007, when the Toronto Maple Leafs defeated the Boston Bruins on the road by a score of 10–2.
 It was also the first time that the Sabres had scored 10 goals in a game since January 14, 2006, when they defeated the Los Angeles Kings at home by a score of 10–1.
 Coincidentally, two Sabres had hat-tricks in that game as well: Jochen Hecht and Jason Pominville.

-After winning the Presidents' Trophy in the 2006–07 NHL season, the Sabres failed to qualify for the playoffs despite having 90 points.
+After winning the Presidents' Trophy in the 2006–07 NHL season, the Sabres failed to qualify for the playoffs for the first time since the 2003–04 NHL season despite having 90 points.